Ayukha/ClusterofSwarms/README.md

 # ClusterofSwarms

-This Repository contains code of Docker Containers Deployed using DockerSwarm.
+This Repository contains code of Docker Containers Deployed using DockerSwarm:

 It contains 5 services: